 OnePlus TV price

-OnePlus TV sizes and features
+OnePlus TV design

 Related: OLED vs QLED

 The circular stand, or dock as OnePlus refers to it, is intended to give the impression of the TV floating in the air.
 Connections appear to be housed in a recessed section on the back, with both sets featuring 4 x HDMI ports (with HDMI 2 supporting eARC).
 Other connections include a composite, Optical out, 3 x USB (1 x USB-C) and Ethernet.